Sorry... this game is not playable in your browser.

 1. Organize first

 Sort out your cards as best you can at the start of the game, before revealing the top card(s) of the stock deck.
-Start out by scanning the tableau for any cards that can be stacked up.
+Start by scanning the tableau for any cards that can be stacked up.
 Work your way around the cards that are already visible then move on to the stock deck.
 Keeping rows of cards stacked in order can help you to decipher which cards still need to be revealed.

 2. Focus on revealing hidden cards

 One of the most important things to focus on is revealing the face-down cards in the tableau.
-Sometimes you will have choices of which card to move onto a stack and in these cases you should always try to move a card that will reveal a new face-down card.
+Sometimes you will have choices of which card to move onto a stack and in these cases, you should always try to move a card that will reveal a new face-down card.

 3. Study the cards carefully